1. Home

 Lauren Hyland

 Lauren has a keen interest in international relations and development.
-She is just beginning her career in the charity sector after completing her Master’s degree in International Relations in 2021.
+She completed her Master’s degree in International Relations in 2021 and looks after WFSA’s Fellowships as well as our work on patient blood management.

 In her spare time, she works as a fundraising volunteer for the British Red Cross and with Involve Kent in her local community.